chesterroh/sjdiamond/readme.md

 ## 2015.10.04

- * Create search view ..
+* Create search view, create deleted view
+   - If you look at the deleted view : you can catch the trend which is sold well, which one is not...

 ## 2015.10.03

+ * DatetimeField should be changed to DateFiled... and DateField should be aligned with GIA_UPDATE_LIST ( do it with command line argument input ) (DONE)
- * Creating DB updater
+ * Creating DB updater (DONE)
+    - we should decide what kind of datetime index we use as our default input/update date.

 ## 2015.10.02